MeihaoC/hw-6650/midterm/Experiment_Report.md

 - **Downtime:** 0 seconds

 **Analysis:**
 The system continuously self-healed as tasks were destroyed.
 By the time the 3rd original task was stopped, 2 replacement tasks were already running and healthy.
-The system completed full fleet replacement without user impact, demonstrating resilience against cascading failures regardless of timing.
+The system completed full fleet replacement without user impact, demonstrating resilience against cascading failures with sufficient time between failures.
+The key improvement over the 2-task configuration: the vulnerability window only appears after 2 failures instead of 1, and is significantly shorter (~30 seconds vs 60-90 seconds).

 ---